Synchronization in the presence of distributed delays: Abstract

 \section{Abstract}

-We study systems of identical phase oscillators with a delay distribution in their coupling that weights contributions arising from different past times.
-For any coupling topology with equal number of neighbors for each oscillator, we show that the frequency and stability of the fully synchronized states only depend on the mean of the delay distribution.
-However, transient dynamics leading to complete synchronization are affected by the shape of the delay distribution.
-Our work validates the use of discrete delays to study the synchronized states of more general delayed coupled systems.
+We study systems of identical coupled oscillators introducing a distribution of delay times in the coupling.
+For arbitrary network topologies, we show that the frequency and stability of the fully synchronized states depend only on the mean of the delay distribution.
+However, synchronization dynamics is sensitive to the shape of the distribution.
+In the presence of coupling delays, the synchronization rate can be maximal for a specific value of the coupling strength.

-Systems of coupled oscillators with delay in the coupling are important for several physical, chemical, engineering, and biological phenomena \cite{AresMorelli2012}.
-For example, cellular systems as the vertebrate segmentation clock \cite{pourquie2011,Roellig2011,Oates2012} have been studied using systems of phase oscillators coupled with a discrete delay \cite{Morelli2009,Herrgen2010}.
-However, fluctuations in gene expression and transport of macromolecules introduce a variability in the time delay associated with cell to cell communication.
-One way to account for such variability is to consider that past states from different times can affect the evolution of the system with different weights.
-This is what is usually referred to as distributed delay \cite{Macdonald2008}.
+In complex systems, dynamic states arise from the interaction of many subunits.
+Time delays in these interactions, for example due to finite communication times, can have a profound impact on collective dynamics \cite{atay10}.
+In systems of coupled oscillators, time delays in the coupling can affect the collective frequency as well as synchronization behavior \cite{SchusterWagner89,niebur91,Yeung99,zanette00,jeong02,Earl03,Acebron05,montbrio06,sethia08,sethia10,eguiluz11}.
+Time delays with a unique, well defined value are often called discrete delays.
+It has been shown that full synchronization of oscillators can be achieved in the presence of discrete time delays in the coupling~\cite{SchusterWagner89}.
+Interestingly multiple synchronized states can exist for the same value of the delay~\cite{Yeung99}.
+Exact criteria for the stability of these synchronized states have been derived~\cite{Earl03,papachristodoulou05,papachristodoulou06}.

+Discrete coupling delays are the simplest way to introduce interactions that are not instantaneous.
+However, in many situations it is important to consider more realistic distributed coupling delays \cite{cooke82,Macdonald2008,bressloff99,atay03,omi08,kyrychko11,laing11,skardal12,kyrychko12}.
+This is the case when different past times affect the present state with different weights \cite{megerle08,munsky09,Marquez-Lago2010}.
+Coupled oscillators with delayed coupling play an important role for a wide variety of systems in physics, chemistry, biology and engineering \cite{SynchRosenPikovKurths,manrubia,Earl03,Morelli2009,Herrgen2010,AresMorelli2012}.
+Examples are the synchronization of electronic circuits \cite{srinivasan11}, lasers \cite{wunsche05,franz08}, the flashing of large populations of fireflies \cite{smith35,tyrrel08}, the coordination of many cellular oscillators in a tissue \cite{Lewis2003,ay2013} and mobile devices in networks \cite{papachristodoulou05,papachristodoulou06}.
+Examples of systems where distributed delays are relevant include the study of social dynamics \cite{iribarren09}, neuronal networks \cite{roberts08,atay06}, ecology \cite{eurich05}, epidemiology \cite{jin06,mccluskey10} or genetic oscillations \cite{feng10}.